canyon289/canyon289.github.io/dev/content/DockerForDS.md

 by using a bind mount.
 An example can be found in
 [the .travis.yml file](https://github.com/arviz-devs/arviz/blob/6d1b65e0c99bb716ee0ebcbdac8cdc9e1380a472/.travis.yml#L68-L69).

-Because the files were present in TravisCI file system, the integrated tools could then deploy the docs and coverage just as they had in the pa.

 Because the files were present in TravisCI file system, the integrated tools could then deploy the docs and coverage just as they had in the past.